 Fourth Grade students study line, color, and shape through painting.
 They also work on drawing, learning about one-point perspective.
 They explore foil relief and create folk art-inspired art using marker and colored pencils.
 As they each choose an Egyptian god or goddess for a Social Studies project, they craft their chosen god in art class.
 These elaborate three-dimensional sculptures are a great way to learn about dimension and form.
 To build their Egyptian dolls, the Fourth Graders create armatures, then apply plaster and paint.
 They design and sew clothes, then adorn the gods with jeweled accessories.

 The Fourth Grade performs Romeo and Juliet in the Shakespeare festival.
 Students also engage in a variety of activities and games to improve focus and concentration.
-They practice their skills of improvisation and help create their scene for the All-School Play.
+They practice their skills of improvisation, building more confidence with each performance.

 Fourth Grade students continue their journey in string instrumentation with violin.
 They learn to incorporate and apply notation, tempo, dynamics, and other musical constructs in vocal and orchestral music.
 Fourth Graders also explore various cultures and genres through songs, movement, and music literature to build upon their understanding of music and its influence and beauty over time and around the world.